 - The majority of pets are within 1 mile of where they were lost!
 Search the neighborhood, talk to neighbors and/or post on Next Door

 - View all the pets at animal services here.
-Check our website frequently, every pet received is listed and it is updated hourly.
+Check our website frequently; every pet received is listed and it updates hourly.

 - Utilize social media Posting information about your lost pet on sites such as Next Door, Finding Rover, Facebook, Instagram.
 There are several local and regional Facebook pages dedicated to lost/found pets: Lost & Found Dogs - North Carolina and Lost and Found Pets of Alamance County and Surrounding Areas are two great pages to start.

 - Post fliers in your community.
 Make a flier with a picture and full description of your pet, when and where it was last seen, and your contact information.
 Post fliers in your neighborhood, or where your pet went missing, as well as pet stores, veterinary offices, supermarkets, bulletin boards, gas and convenience stores, schools, etc. Utilize the free lost pet flyer distribution service at Pet Harbor

 - Register your pet on the new cutting edge pet facial recognition app, Finding Rover (see above for more information).

 - Register your pet on PawBoost

 Multiple forms of ID greatly increase the likelihood that you will be reunited with your lost pet.

 Burlington Animal Services takes in thousands of lost or stray animals each year.
 In accordance with state law, lost or stray animals are held for a minimum of 72 hours.
 Each animal received is checked for a microchip or other form of identification.
 Unfortunately, most animals have no identification tags or microchip, making it nearly impossible to find the owner.